geekflyer/gulp-ui5-preload/readme.md

 * Type: `string`
 * Default: ''

-The namespace root at the entry path.
+The namespace at the `base` path.
 All source files are treated as sub-namespaces of this namespace, relative to the `base` path.

 ##### fileName
 * Type: `string`